Authentication & profiles

 fibe --profile staging playgrounds list # one-off override

-fibe logout # forget the active profile
+fibe auth logout # forget the active profile (also tries to revoke its key server-side)

 Common patterns: